Mileena28/Mileena28.github.io/_posts/2025-08-20-why-im-writing-the-chosen-chronicles.md

     </div>
 </div>

 **The Chosen** went through several variations before I settled on this one, which features art that resembles ocean waves.
-It had to be this way—because of that first chapter where Mira stands on the pier watching her whole world turn upside down, watching the tide of religious extremism sweep in and drown everything she knew.
+It had to be this way because of that first chapter where Mira stands on the pier watching her whole world turn upside down, watching the tide of religious extremism sweep in and drown everything she knew.

-With **The Forsaken**, I wanted to capture those cosmic stakes—because this is where all the action really starts to happen and we uncover that there's a lot more at risk here than just one woman's freedom.
+With **The Forsaken**, I wanted to capture those cosmic stakes because this is where all the action really starts to happen and we uncover that there's a lot more at risk here than just one woman's freedom.
 The world itself hangs in the balance between void and light.

 **The Village** is more serene.
-It reminds me of the forest, and it just seems lighter in tone, more peaceful and calm—which is exactly the point of The Village.
+It reminds me of the forest, and it just seems lighter in tone, more peaceful and calm, which is exactly the point of The Village.
 This is the book where we finally get to breathe.
 Where healing happens not through battle but through belonging.

 In **The Return**, we see these bold colors clashing and that dripping red paint that's basically screaming: something big is going to happen in this book, and it might not be pretty.
-Because let's be honest—finally fighting back can get pretty ugly.
+Because let's be honest, finally fighting back can get pretty ugly.
 Eighteen years of suppressed rage doesn't come out clean.

 Each cover tells its piece of the truth.
 Together, they map the long road from drowning to breathing to thriving to fighting.